What is Accreditation?

 Is the Applied Engineering Program Accredited?

-The Applied Engineering BS Concentrations Applied Engineering and Technology Management, Computer Engineering Technology, and Mechanical Engineering Technology are all Association of Technology, Management, and Applied Engineering (ATMAE) accredited.
+The Applied Engineering, Applied Engineering and Technology Management, BS, Computer Engineering Technology BS, and Mechanical Engineering Technology, BS are all Association of Technology, Management, and Applied Engineering (ATMAE) accredited.

 Senior Applied Engineering students in ATMAE accredited programs are given the opportunity to take the ATMAE CTM exam.